 The Marketing Authorization (MA) of the medicinal product is granted in Italy by AIFA (Agenzia Italiana del Farmaco, Italian Medicines Agency) or by the European Commission, which evaluate its quality, safety and efficacy.
 The introduction in Italy of medicines produced and distributed in other European countries follows an authorization procedure called Parallel Import (AIP).

-Pharmaceutical translations: for what documents are they needed?
+Pharmaceutical and scientific translation: for what documents are they needed?

 The documents needed to apply for an AIP are the drug labels, the Summary of Product Characteristics (SmPC), and the Package Leaflet (PL).

 The Summary of Product Characteristics is the drug’s identity card, which contains information about its clinical use, contraindications, warnings and precautions for use.
 It is intended for physicians, pharmacists, nurses and healthcare professionals, and contains specific terminology regarding the composition of the medicinal product, the diseases for which it is indicated, its action mechanisms, and so on.
 The translation must be done by a specialized translator.